aqfan/sanFranData/README.md

 Crime correlation: Based on the type of dispatch and the frequency of dispatch, show the most calm and safe neighborhoods in the city
 * The percent of non life-threatening calls per neighborhood graph shows the neighborhoods in order of safest to most dangerous.
-* Financial District South has the highest percentage of non life-threatening calls and is the safest neighborhood
+* Financial District South has the highest percentage of non life-threatening calls and is the safest district in terms of calls dispatched from the fire department

 ## Libraries Used <a name="resources"></a>